 “I bet it is,” he grinned, shaking his head at his unintentional joke.
 “Anyway I’ll tell you what.
 I’ll choose a song for you.”

 With that, the busker played another song, only this time he sang.
-His voice was soulful, and the words were sad.
+His voice was soulful, and the words were sad and so heartfelt.
 He sang of a lost love, how death had torn young lovers apart in their prime.
 For a moment Ann forgot her purpose, the nerves in her stomach subsiding as her mind drifted, lost in the song as though she herself was part of the tragic tale.
 Moved by the song, she wiped a solitary tear from her cheek when it ended.